The following are some of the benefits James Monroe Scholars receive:

 - The Office of Undergraduate Admission will be sending admitted Monroe Scholars opportunities in the spring to explore the program, meet current Monroe Scholars and faculty members, and engage in the community.

-- First-year Monroe Scholars may choose to live in Monroe Housing, which includes either Monroe Hall or Taliaferro Hall.
-Monroe Hall and Taliaferro Hall are both located on Old Campus.
+- First-year Monroe Scholars may choose to live in Monroe Housing, which includes either Monroe Hall or Willis Hall.
+Monroe Hall and Willis Hall are both located on Old Campus.

 - Monroe Scholars are given special consideration in the appointment of first-year advisors and are given priority registration for their first semester of courses.

-- Monroe Scholars are invited to a weekly Enrichment Series of lectures/discussions held throughout the academic year.
+- Monroe Scholars are invited to the Enrichment Series of lectures/discussions held throughout the academic year.
 These informal sessions allow Monroe Scholars to meet and interact with many William and Mary faculty and outside speakers from all fields.
 Lunch or snacks are provided.

 - In addition to the Monroe Grants, the College provides a variety of other summer grants opportunities that are open to Monroe Scholars.

-- The Monroe Scholars Program hosts a variety of programming events for scholars, including social events, and a Family Weekend event.
+- The Monroe Scholars Program hosts a variety of programming events for scholars, including social events.

 - Monroe Scholars enjoy a close relationship with the Charles Center, the home of the Program's administrative offices and student research, interdisciplinary studies, and faculty development.